1. The load of a training must be higher than the fitness level of the horse

 Riding starts with a warming up in walk to increase the blood and lymph circulation, this improves the supply of nutrients to the muscles and the removal of waste products.
 Walking the horse may be done by hand, under the saddle or in the step mill.
 In the second part of the warmup you might ride in a calm trot or canter.
 The goal of the warming up is to stretch the muscles.

-Hereafter come 2-4 peak moments.
+Hereafter come 2-4 peak intervals.
 All types of training have peak moments, except the recovery training.
-Typically a peak moment lasts around 6- 8 minutes and is followed by a short period in walk.
+Typically a peak interval lasts around 4- 8 minutes and is followed by a short period in walk.
 During the walk, the oxygen pool in the muscles is restored and lactate is prevented from building up.

 Finally we end a training by cooling down.
 You stretch the body again in trot and finish the training with at least 10 minutes of walk.
 This, either riding or walking in hand.